 Apart from the salary, Singapore employees are also entitled to other benefits among which:

 All these types of incomes must be included in the payroll in Singapore.
 The salary is calculated for a full month’s rendered services.
+If you are searching for a payroll provider in Singapore, you should know that our team is ready to assist you.

 As mentioned above, a Singapore company must contribute to specific funds, among which:

 When hiring foreign workers with S passes, the employer is also required to pay specific levies for each employee.
+If you need payroll outsourcing services in Singapore, you can rely on our team of accountants.

 Singapore has specific regulations when it comes to payroll and our accountants can guide you through the legal requirements that must be met in order to respect them.